dotnet/AspNetCore.Docs/aspnetcore/web-api/advanced/formatting.md

 The preceding [`[Produces]`](xref:Microsoft.AspNetCore.Mvc.ProducesAttribute) filter:

-* Forces all actions within the controller that return <xref:Microsoft.AspNetCore.Mvc.ObjectResult> or its derived typed to return JSON-formatted responses.
+* Forces all actions within the controller that return <xref:Microsoft.AspNetCore.Mvc.ObjectResult> or its derived types to return JSON-formatted responses.
 * Return JSON-formatted responses even if other formatters are configured and the client specifies a different format.

 For more information, see [Filters](xref:mvc/controllers/filters).